 How is Stellar Repair for QuickBooks® Software better than the built-in File Doctor Tool?

-The supports all versions of QuickBooks®, while File Doctor provides a repair solution for QB2016 and later releases only.
+- The software supports all versions of QuickBooks® from 2021 till 2007, while the File Doctor tool provides a repair solution for QB2016 and later releases only.

-The software works on QuickBooks file of any size (no size limitation) while File Doctor can work on Company Files only up to 2GB.
+- The software works on a QuickBooks file of any size (no size limitation) while File Doctor can work on Company Files only up to 2GB.

 Quick Comparison between File Doctor and Software Based Repair Solution